IBM/knative-routing-tutorial/README.md

 ```

 An edit window appears containing the service's current yaml definition.
-Find the `traffic` object and change it so that the first revision gets 100% of the requests and the second revision gets 0% of the requests, as shown below.
+Find the `traffic` object (the one under `spec`, not the one under `status`) and change it so that the first revision gets 100% of the requests and the second revision gets 0% of the requests, as shown below.

 ```
   traffic: